+After receiving her Ph.D. in French Renaissance art from New York University’s Institute of Fine Arts, Yassana taught art history at NYU.
+In 2010, she was named a Jane and Morgan Whitney Fellow in the Metropolitan Museum of Art’s Department of European Sculpture and Decorative Arts, and subsequently a curator in that department.
 Yassana Croizat-Glazer founded YCG Fine Art in the spring of 2017.
-After receiving her Ph.D. in French Renaissance art from New York University’s Institute of Fine Arts, Yassana taught art history at NYU.
-In 2010, she was named a Jane and Morgan Whitney Fellow in the Metropolitan Museum of Art’s Department of European Sculpture and Decorative Arts, and was subsequently named assistant curator in that department.

 Yassana’s exhibitions include: OFF CANVAS (12/20-02/21) in collaboration with A Women’s Thing Magazine, Allen Hirsch: Up Lafayette Street (02/21-05/21), Morgan Everhart: Flesh and Bloom at the David Owsley Museum of Art (05/21-06/21), and BLISS (11/21-01/22).
-Yassana is currently working on an essay about the history of women in relation to the silk industry in Europe for the exhibition catalogue of “What a Woman Can Do” to be held at the Baltimore Museum of Art and the Art Gallery of Ontario (2023-24).
+Yassana was honored to contribute an essay on women’s roles in the silk industries of Early Modern Europe to Making Her Mark, A History of Women Artists in Europe, 1400-1800, the award-winning catalogue for the exhibition of that name held at the Baltimore Museum of Art and the Art Gallery of Ontario in 2023-24.

 Yassana Croizat-Glazer and Sarah Harris Weiss, eds., Exploration and Revelation: French Renaissance Studies in Honor of Colin Eisler.
 University of Toronto Press, 2020.